-- unique_with (Default: None) A field name (or list of field names) that when taken together with this field, will not have two documents in the collection with the same value. - primary_key (Default: False) When True, use this field as a primary key for the collection.
-DictField and EmbeddedDocuments both support being the primary key for a document. - choices (Default: None) An iterable (e.g. a list or tuple) of choices to which the value of this field should be limited.
+- unique\with (Default: None) A field name (or list of field names) that when taken together with this field, will not have two documents in the collection with the same value. - primary\key (Default: False) When True, use this field as a primary key for the collection.
+DictField and EmbeddedDocuments both support being the primary key for a document.